hungaikev/tech-blog/_posts/2017-01-20-postgres-flink-sink.md

 		});
 ~~~~

-I must also add a type for this parameter when I build the JDBCOutputFormat:
+I must also add a type for this parameter when I build the `JDBCOutputFormat`:

 ~~~~
 JDBCOutputFormat jdbcOutput = JDBCOutputFormat.buildJDBCOutputFormat()